s00d/nuxt-componentsbook-module/README.md

 ## Overview
 This module provides a Storybook-like experience for Nuxt components, allowing you to document and test your Vue components using `.stories.vue` files.
 It scans a specified directory for story files, generates dynamic routes, and creates an interactive UI for viewing and testing components.

+This module serves as a lightweight alternative to Storybook, designed specifically for Nuxt projects.
+Unlike Storybook, which can be heavy and complex to configure, this module is built with Vue and seamlessly integrates into Nuxt, making setup and usage much simpler.
+All stories are written using Vue components, ensuring a more intuitive and consistent development experience within your project.

 ## Features
 - Automatically scans and registers `.stories.vue` files as pages.
 - Generates Vue files dynamically for each story.